TheResolveradi/Heart-Disease-Prediction/README.md

 python app.py

 That's it!
-It's serving a saved Keras model to you via Flask.
+It's serving a saved Keras model to you via Flask
-# Collaborators:
-Karthikeyan,Alagendran,Sheik Mohammed
 # Author
-KarthiKeyan S
+Surekha Ramireddy